MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.pt-BR/Skype/SfbOnline/what-is-phone-system-in-office-365/getting-phones-for-skype-for-business-online/getting-phones-for-skype-for-business-online.md

 Para obter mais detalhes em AudioCodes telefones, consulte [Skype para telefones IP de negócios](https://www.audiocodes.com/solutions-products/products/products-for-microsoft-365/ip-phones-room-solutions).

 > [!NOTE]
-> Lync Phone Edition é suportado com Skype para Business Online, mas não com o Microsoft Teams.
-Suporte principal para a plataforma LPE encerrada até 10/abril/2014, com suporte estendido até abril/11/2023 para alinhar com o ciclo de vida de suporte de produto do Lync Server 2013.
-Para obter detalhes sobre o ciclo de vida LPE, consulte o [Microsoft Product Lifecycle](https://support.microsoft.com/en-us/lifecycle/search?qid=&amp;alpha=Lync%20Phone%20Edition&amp;Filter=FilterNO) .
-Modelos de COBRIR LPE não são suportados com Skype para negócios Online.
+> Lync Phone Edition is supported with Skype for Business Online, but not with Microsoft Teams.
+Mainstream support for the LPE platform ended by April/10/2014, with extended support until April/11/2023 to align with the product support lifecycle of Lync Server 2013.
+See [Microsoft Product Lifecycle](https://support.microsoft.com/en-us/lifecycle/search?qid=&amp;alpha=Lync%20Phone%20Edition&amp;Filter=FilterNO) for details on the LPE lifecycle.
+LPE CAP models aren't supported with Skype for Business Online.
 >
-> Este ano, o Office 365 não dará suporte a nenhuma versão do TLS anterior a 1.2.
-Como o sistema operacional subjacente do LPE não oferece suporte a TLS 1.2, LPE não poderá mais se conectar ao Office 365.
-Para obter mais informações, consulte o [Preparando para o uso obrigatório de TLS 1.2 no Office 365](https://support.microsoft.com/en-gb/help/4057306/preparing-for-tls-1-2-in-office-365).
+> Later this year, Office 365 will not support any version of TLS older than 1.2.
+Since the underlying operating system of LPE does not support TLS 1.2, LPE will not be supported to connect to Office 365 anymore.
+See [Preparing for the mandatory use of TLS 1.2 in Office 365](https://support.microsoft.com/en-gb/help/4057306/preparing-for-tls-1-2-in-office-365) for more information.

 ## <a name="supported-firmware"></a>Com suporte do firmware